sanatonek/EHR-FM_memorization/README.md

 ---

 ## Abstract
-Foundation models trained on de-identified Electronic Health Records (EHRs) hold great potential for advancing clinical AI.
-However, their ability to memorize and inadvertently disclose sensitive patient information raises significant privacy concerns.
-This repository implements a reproducible evaluation framework to **quantify and contextualize memorization risk** in EHR foundation models.
-It introduces a series of **black-box tests (T1–T6)** that distinguish between benign generalization and harmful patient-level memorization, evaluated on **EHRMamba2**, a public benchmark model trained on MIMIC-IV.
+Foundation models trained on large-scale de-identified electronic health records (EHRs) hold promise for clinical applications.
+However, their capacity to memorize patient information raises important privacy concerns.
+In this work, we introduce a suite of black-box evaluation tests to assess privacy-related memorization risks in foundation models trained on structured EHR data.
+Our framework includes methods for probing memorization at both the embedding and generative levels, and aims to distinguish between model generalization and harmful memorization in clinically relevant settings.
+We contextualize memorization in terms of its potential to compromise patient privacy, particularly for vulnerable subgroups.
+We validate our approach on a publicly available EHR foundation model and release an open-source toolkit to facilitate reproducible and collaborative privacy assessments in healthcare AI.

 ---